Serewaya/resource-ask/_posts/2022-04-18-avaliable-categories.md

 ### See this list of available categories:

-1. Assistance
+1. Funding
-2. Loans
+2. Mentorship
-3. Funds
+3. Marketing
-4. Support
-5. Advice
-6. Resources
-7. Mentorship
+4. Advice -  Financial and Branding